 Milk River’s Annual Board meeting is Tues.
 Oct.
 28th at 7p.m. at the Milk River Activity Center.
 Tours of the new building will be available at this time.

 Saco Schools will have Parent/Teacher Conferences Tues.
 Oct.
 28th from 4-7p.m.

 HLYH Equipment Checkout is Wed.
 Oct.
 29th from 5:30-7:30p.m. & Sun.
 Nov.
 2nd from 1-3p.m. at the Valley Event Center.
 Kara Moon is the new Equipment Manager so for any questions please contact her at 942-0662.

 The Soroptimist Thrift Store, 229 4th Street South is open Mon. – Fri.
 10a.m. – 4p.m. & Sat.
 10a.m. – 2p.m.
-They have a crib mattress, stroller & high chair at the store, along with many more items and they now have their Halloween items out.
+They have a jogging stroller, another nice stroller & 3 smaller strollers, along with many more items, Halloween, & fall items are out along with formals.
 As always, new items are added daily; donations are always welcome.
 Proceeds from the store are used locally.
 For more information call 228-8938.